 Tel: 01722 414536

 4 August 1914 At 23:00 Britain is at war in Europe August 1914 The 14th Division [Duke of Cornwall's Light Infantry] formed at Bodmin and sent to Aldershot as the 43rd Brigade 29 August 1914 William enlists in the Sixth (Service) Battalion of the Duke of Cornwall's Light Infantry (Private, regimental no. 4573) 14 September 1914 14th Division renamed the 14th (Light) Division 26 September 1914 14th (Light) Division inspected on Queen's Parade by HM the King 1914 The Royal Berkshire Regiment (Princess Charlotte of Wales's) engaged at Mons 1914 - 1918 The Royal Berkshire Regiment (Princess Charlotte of Wales's) engaged at Ypres November 1914 14th (Light) Division billeted in the Guildford and Godalming district 22 January 1915 14th (Light) Division inspected on Hankley Common by Earl Kitchener 18 February 1915 14th (Light) Division sent to Stanhope Lines, Aldershot 11 May 1915 14th (Light) Division warned to proceed overseas 18 May 1915 Entrainment of 14th (Light) Division begins 22 May 1915 William as part of 14th (Light) Division arrives in Boulogne, France 30 July to 22 September 1915 William, as part of the 14th (Light) Division, engaged at Hooge (German liquid fire attack) & Bellewaarde 6th (Service) Battalion, DCLI was raised at Bodmin in August 1914 as part of Kitchener's First New Army and joined 43rd Brigade, 14th (Light) Division.
 They trained at Aldershot and spent the winter at Witley, returning to Aldershot in February 1915.
-They proceeded to France, landing at Boulogne on 22nd of May 1915.
+They proceeded to France, landing at Boulogne on Saturday, 22nd May 1915.
 They fought in the action of Hooge, being the first division to be attacked by flamethrowers.
 They were in action in the Second Attack on Bellewaarde.
 In 1916 they were on the Somme seeing action in the Battle of Delville Wood and the Battle of Flers-Courcelette.
 In 1917 they fought in the German retreat to the Hindenburg Line, the first and third Battles of the Scarpe at Arras, the Battle of Langemark and the first and second Battle of Passchendaele.
-On 20th of February 1918 the 6th DCLI was disbanded in France.
-1916 to 1918 The Royal Berkshire Regiment (Princess Charlotte of Wales's) engaged at Neuve Chapelle, Loos, Somme May 1916 10th (Labour) Battalion of the Royal Berkshire Regiment formed in Portsmouth in May 1916 19 May 1916 William is transferred to the 10th (Labour) Battalion, Royal Berkshire Regiment 20 June 1916 Moved to France April 1917 Transferred to the Labour Corps as the 158th and 159th Labour Companies 13 May 1917 William is transferred to the 158th Labour Corps (Sergeant, regimental number 94210) The 10th (Labour) Battalion was formed in the latter part of 1915 under Col J. H. Balfour as a Labour Battalion.
+On Wednesday, 20th February 1918 the 6th DCLI was disbanded in France.
+1916 to 1918 The Royal Berkshire Regiment (Princess Charlotte of Wales's) engaged at Neuve Chapelle, Loos, Somme May 1916 10th (Labour) Battalion of the Royal Berkshire Regiment formed in Portsmouth in May 1916 19 May 1916 William is transferred to the 10th (Labour) Battalion, Royal Berkshire Regiment 20 June 1916 Moved to France April 1917 Transferred to the Labour Corps as the 158th and 159th Labour Companies 13 May 1917 William is transferred to the 158th Labour Corps (Sergeant, regimental number 94210) The 10th (Labour) Battalion, Royal Berkshire Regiment, was formed in the latter part of 1915 under Colonel J. H. Balfour as a Labour Battalion.
 It was based at Cambridge Barracks in Portsmouth and was formed of men who were deemed not suitable for front line duties.
-After October 1915 large numbers of conscripts began arriving and those classified as for Labour Service were initially allocated to Headquarters Works Companies but these were then formed into the 10th Battalion.
+After October 1915 large numbers of conscripts began arriving and those classified as "for labour service" were initially allocated to Headquarters Works Companies but these were then formed into the 10th (Labour) Battalion.
 They were brought back briefly to Reading over the Christmas of 1915.
-On the 7th May 1916 they were mobilised and embarked for France after having been delayed by influenza, on the night of the 18th/19th June.
+On Sunday, 7th May 1916 they were mobilised and on Friday, 19th May 1916 William was transferred to the 10th (Labour) Battalion, Royal Berkshire Regiment.
+On the night of Sunday 18th/19th June 1916 the 10th (Labour) Battalion embarked for France after having been delayed by influenza.
 They went to no 3 Labour camp at Rouen where they were employed on loading and unloading supplies from trains.
-They became the 158th and 159th Companies of the newly formed Labour Corps on 12th May 1917 and virtually severed all links with the rest of the Regiment.
+On Saturday, 12th May 1917 the 10th (Labour) Battalion was transferred to the Labour Corps as the 158th and 159th Labour Companies of the newly formed Labour Corps and virtually severed all links with the rest of the Regiment.
 11 November 1918 Armistice is signed at 05:00 in a railway carriage in the Forest of Compiègne in Northern France and hostilities cease six hours later at 11:00 26 March 1919 William is assigned to Class Z Reserve (most fit soldiers were transferred to this category) - Serial # ZR 47/R/99

 Order of Battle 14th (Light) Division C June 1916 France